salesforce/omakase/readme.md

 Omakase
 =======

-Fast and slightly opinionated CSS parser.
+Fast, Java-based, plugin-oriented CSS3+ parser.

 Omakase (お任せ o-ma-ka-say) is a Japanese phrase that means "I'll leave it to you" (from Japanese "to entrust").
 In Japan it can be used at any restaurant.